melvinlee/workshops/docs/azure/tfe/slides-tfe.md

 When you are done editing the file save it and push the change to your remote repo.
 You can do this on the command line or via the VCS Branch button in Visual Studio Code.

+**Note:** You'll need to trigger the first run via the UI.
+Subsequent runs will trigger for every git merge to the master branch.

 ???
 Instructor Note: You may need to trigger a new Terraform run from the UI.
 This may no longer be an issue?